-We have no employment agreements or severance agreements with our named executive officers that provide benefits upon termination of employment, other than the executive transition agreements described above for Mr. Rainville and Mr. Sindoni.
-We have change in control agreements with each of our named executive officers that provide severance pay and continuation of certain welfare benefits in the event of a change in control and a subsequent termination of employment under specified circumstances within 24 months.
-All of these agreements were in effect during 2009, as described below, except as to Mr. Sindoni for the period beginning September 1, 2009, which is governed by his executive transition agreement described above.

-A "change in control" is defined in the change in control agreements as:
+We have no employment agreements or severance agreements with our named executive officers that provide benefits upon termination of employment.
+We have change in control agreements with each of our named executive officers that provide severance pay and continuation of certain welfare benefits in the event of a change in control and a subsequent loss of employment within 24 months.
+A "change in control" is defined in the agreements as:

-- · the acquisition by any person of 20% or more of our outstanding common stock or voting securities; - the failure of our incumbent directors to constitute a majority of our board of directors, with "incumbent directors" meaning directors who are members of our board of directors on the date of the agreement and members who are subsequently nominated or elected by a majority of the incumbent directors; - the consummation of a merger, consolidation, reorganization, recapitalization or statutory share exchange, or the sale or other disposition of all or substantially all of our assets, unless immediately after such transaction (a) the holders of our common stock immediately prior to the transaction own more than 80% of the outstanding voting securities of the resulting or acquiring corporation in substantially the same proportions as their ownership immediately prior to such transaction and (b) no person after the transaction owns 20% or more of the outstanding voting securities of the resulting or acquiring corporation; or - approval by our stockholders of a plan to completely liquidate or dissolve our company.
+- the acquisition by any person of 20% or more of our outstanding common stock or voting securities; - the failure of our incumbent directors to constitute a majority of our board of directors, meaning directors who are members of our board of directors on the date of the agreement and members who are subsequently nominated or elected by a majority of the incumbent directors; - the consummation of a merger, consolidation, reorganization, recapitalization or statutory share exchange, or the sale or other disposition of all or substantially all of our assets, unless immediately after such transaction (a) the holders of our common stock immediately prior to the transaction own more than 80% of the outstanding voting securities of the resulting or acquiring corporation in substantially the same proportions as their ownership immediately prior to such transaction and (b) no person after the transaction owns 20% or more of the outstanding voting securities of the resulting or acquiring corporation; or - approval by our stockholders of a plan to completely liquidate or dissolve our company.